someone2009314/EuropeanDatabaseProject/README.md

 After data preprocessing and model training, features that affect shooting opportunities are positioning during build up, positioning during chance creation, passing during chance creation and defensive pressure.

-Introduction
+# Introduction
 In soccer, there are many types of factors but for this paper, I am focusing on just technical and tactical factors.
 Technical factors involve ball manipulation, including dribbling, shooting, passing, and tackling [2].
 Technical factors are largely carried out by the player’s technical skills and their ability to execute skilled dribbling or accurate long passes.
 On the other hand, tactical factors are the decisions made on the field in regard to the ball position, opposing team, and teammates positioning [2].
 Tactical factors can be determined by the coach and the players because both can be tactically aware of the game, and can make smart decisions based on what is happening in the game.
 Choosing the right tactics and players can be challenging due to soccer being such an unpredictable sport.
 So in order for a team to succeed, teams must adopt well-defined tactics and carefully selected rosters to navigate the unpredictability of the sport.
 The dataset evaluates teams across multiple performance-related features, including their shooting opportunity, so I will be solving a supervised problem.
 Since the dataset includes both numerical and categorical features, either classification or regression models could be applied.
 However, classification models were selected as they yielded higher performance.
 The output value would be the shooting class, whether it is high, normal, or low, the model would have to precisely predict the correct classes given the input values.

-Background
+# Background
 There have been a few studies studying and evaluating shooting opportunities.
 One study by Loutfi and Gómez-Jordan used two-dimensional models to highlight shooting opportunities [3].
 In order to determine where the position of each player was, they used passing, fouls, goals, kicks, and substitutions.
 Instead of researching team attributes, they studied the shooting opportunities with more focus on players and their attributes.
 They concluded that the positioning of the players throughout the field influences shooting opportunities the most.
 For example, areas where the distance from the goal is far, there were more shooting opportunities created, and areas where the distance from the goal was close, less shooting chances were created.
 This can be explained by the number of defenders when the distance from the goal is different.
 A farther distance will have less defenders because the chance of goal-scoring will be much lower than a closer distance.
 A limitation to their study however is the dimensionality of the 2d-model.
 Since soccer takes place in a three dimensional place, a 3d-model would have been more suitable.

-Dataset
+# Dataset
 The dataset I will be using is from the European Soccer Database from the popular Data Science Website Kaggle.com.
 This database was originally in .sqlite form, and required the extraction of  the Team_Attributes table, which then was converted in a comma separated value (CSV) file.
 The Team_Attributes table was created using sofifa.com, which is a website with data and statistics based on the popular video game series FIFA.
 The timeframe in which the data was recorded were between the seasons 2008 through 2016, and there are 1458 teams represented, with 25 technical and tactical features.
 Most of the data had no null values, except for the buildUpPlayDribbling column, which had 66% missing values, so dropping the column was necessary because it would otherwise end up being a misleading feature.
 Other than the buildUpPlayDribbling class, the date column was removed because dates did not have significant influence on the prediction of shooting opportunities.
-Figure 1: Missing Values of buildUpPlayDribbling

 The dependent variable was the chanceCreationShootingClass column because this column is the closest representation of shooting opportunities in the dataset.
 This column was imbalanced as out of the 1458 samples, 84% was the ‘Normal’ class, 13.5% was the ‘Lots’ class, and 2.5% belonged to the ‘Little’ class.
 So to increase model metrics, synthesizing the classes ‘Lots’ and ‘Little’ was required to make the data more even.
 The method I used to synthesize was to iterate through the dataframe and if the row’s class was either ‘Lots’ or ‘Little’, I appended an exact copy of the row.
-Figure 1: Class Distribution Before and After Synthesizing

 My independent variables were all of the other columns excluding id, team_fifa_api_id, and chanceCreationShooting.
 The id and team_fifa_api_id feature was excluded because these features represent the identification code of a specific team, and the model might memorize the team id and all of its features, instead of determining the pattern between these columns, which can lead to overfitting.
 The column chanceCreationShooting was dropped because the output column chanceCreationShootingClass, is a discretized version of chanceCreationShooting.
 After the data preprocessing was finished, the data was split into training data and testing data using the train_test_split function from the library scikit-learn, with test_size being twenty percent of the data.
 The test_size of twenty percent was chosen because upwards of thirty percent would not leave enough training data to train the model well, and a test_size less than twenty percent would not represent the whole dataset [4].

-Methodology
+# Methodology
 For this paper, I used four models: Logistic Regression, Random Forest Classifier, XGBClassifer, and a Voting Classifier.
 Logistic Regression
 The first model, Logistic Regression, is a popular classification model, used for binary and multi-class classification [5].
 Logistic Regression models predict the probability of whether the input values belong to a certain class.
 The model first computes the untransformed output (logit) from the linear equation, then an activation function converts the logit into a probability value.
 Depending on the type of classification, the activation function will be different.
 Binary classification uses the sigmoid function which “squishes” the logits into a probability between 0 and 1.
 Additionally, in binary classification, Logistic Regression predicts the probability value of the positive class, and the value of the negative class is simply obtained from the difference between 1 and the positive class probability value.
 The higher probability value is then what the model outputs.
 In multi-classification, the softmax function transforms logits into positive values.
 Then the sum of all the positive values is calculated and the quotient of the sum and each positive value is the probability value for each class.
 The highest value of the classes is the output from the model.

 S(x)= 11+e-x
 S(Xi)=exij=1n exj
 x = Vector of input values